BIGJRA/BIGJRA.github.io/rejuv.md

 The mystery egg is unfortunately determined as you start your save file, so it cannot be re-determined by save resetting.
-Anyways, the mystery egg will be one of these Pokémon: **Azurill, Aron, Absol, Togepi, Sneasel, Dhelmise, Aevian Litwick, Axew, Mienfoo, Pawniard, Trapinch, Mudbray, Cottonee, Darumaka, Hatenna, Starly, Tyrunt, Larvesta, Mareanie, Stufful, Rookidee.** These will all be available at some point
+Anyways, the mystery egg will be one of these Pokemon: **Azurill, Aron, Absol, Togepi, Sneasel, Dhelmise, Aevian Litwick, Axew, Mienfoo, Pawniard, Trapinch, Mudbray, Cottonee, Darumaka, Hatenna, Starly, Tyrunt, Larvesta, Mareanie, Stufful, Rookidee.** These will all be available at some point